blackwizzard-1987/blackwizzard-1987.github.io/_posts/2018-04-03-communication is quite important.md

 ---
 layout:     post
-title:      communication is quite important
+title:      Communication Is Quite Important
 subtitle:  	communication is important all the time, if you ignore it or despise it, you may turn a nice thing into a "extremely bad thing" in a certain situation.
 date:       2018-04-03
 author:     RC